aabbcvc/aabbcvc.github.io/_posts/Threat Research/2026-07-22-INC-Affiliate-NAS-AI.md

             firewall.EnableRuleset(id=ruleset.key)
 ```

 This would give the affiliate an additional administrative path to a hypervisor and its datastores.
 The recovered payload archive also contained an INC ESXi encryptor capable of stopping virtual machines and removing snapshots.
 However, the directory does not prove that this ESXi payload was transferred to or executed on a victim hypervisor.
-The Python evidence establishes targeting and attempted management-plane changes, not completed ESXi encryption.

 # Pivoting / C2